AcclimateContainer/acclimate-container/README.md

 manager, service container, dependency injection (DI) container, registry, etc.), but are all generally used in a similar way.

-Unfortunately, this makes it hard for other frameworks, framework-agnostic libraries, or some applications to get the benefits of using an inversion of control (IoC) system, because they either need to:
+The wide variety of implementations makes it hard for other frameworks, framework-agnostic libraries, or some applications to get the full benefits of using an inversion of control (IoC) system, because they either need to:

 1. Write their own container implementation (NIH Syndrome)
-2. Depend (and force their users to depend) on a particular, third-party container implementation
+2. Have a long-term dependency on a particular, third-party container implementation (and force that dependency on their users, which may already be using a different container implementation)
 3. Implement an abstraction layer to support one or more third-party containers

 **Acclimate: Container** is a library that does \#3 for you.
 It provides a set of adapters for the most popular